News

 Cotton Production

-The production of cotton begins with the seed at field, cultivation, and ginning.
+The production of cotton begins with the seed in the field, cultivation, and ginning.

 Cotton grows well in temperate and hot climates that have sufficiently long growing seasons.
-Cotton is produced in over 100 countries, while the largest producers are China, India, followed by United States and Pakistan.
+Cotton is produced in over 100 countries, while the largest producers are China and India, followed by the United States and Pakistan.
 Cotton fabrics are manufactured globally, with China producing the majority of finished textiles.

 Fields are cleared and planted, followed by cultivation of the plants.
-Time from planting to flowering is about three months with an additional two month maturation period for the cotton boll to be ready for harvest.
-A boll contains the seeds as well as cotton fibres, called lint.
+Time from planting to flowering is about three months, with an additional two-month maturation period for the cotton boll to be ready for harvest.
+A boll contains the seeds as well as cotton fibers, called lint.

-Once the seed cotton is open to the air, it dries and, in many areas, defoliants are applied to reduce staining of the lint from leaves.
+Once the seed cotton is open to the air, it dries, and in many areas, defoliants are applied to reduce the staining of the lint from the leaves.

-Cotton is classed into colour grades based on the purity of the whiteness and the reflectivity of cotton.
-It is also evaluated based on average fibre strength, length uniformity, and staple length.
+Cotton is classified into color grades based on the purity of the whiteness and the reflectivity of cotton.
+It is also evaluated based on average fiber strength, length uniformity, and staple length.

 China